v-cakoll/docs.it-it/docs/fsharp/language-reference/byrefs.md

     ()
 ```

-<span data-ttu-id="8eef0-191">Ciò impedisce all'utente di ottenere risultati diversi a seconda se esegue la compilazione con ottimizzazioni attiva o disattiva.</span><span class="sxs-lookup"><span data-stu-id="8eef0-191">This prevents you from getting different results depending on if you compile with optimizations on or off.</span></span>
+<span data-ttu-id="0e0f3-191">In questo modo si evita di ottenere risultati diversi a seconda che si compilino con le ottimizzazioni.</span><span class="sxs-lookup"><span data-stu-id="0e0f3-191">This prevents you from getting different results depending on if you compile with optimizations on or off.</span></span>